newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/landlord-registration-update.md

   * Make a change to your business or property information

-  You also need to give your tenant(s) a copy of the completed application form.
+  You also need to give your tenant(s) a copy of the completed form.
 ---
-## How to Update Your Registration
+## How to Register or Update Your Registration

 Contact your municipal or town clerk.
 Each town has its own application form and process.